Monday, July 10, 2017

 The Maroon Belles and Maroon Lake in Fall

 The scenic areas in this blog include the Upper Arkansas whitewater rafting mecca from Buena Vista to Salida; the Pikes Peak-South Park-Sawatch Range (the State's highest mountains) area; the Great Sand Dunes-Durango-Mesa Verde area; the Curecanti National Recreation Area-Black Canyon of the Gunnison National Park region, the San Juan Mountains 4-wheeling paradise around Silverton, Telluride, and Ouray; and the Rocky Mountain National Park-Middle Park area from Winter Park to Grand Lake and Steamboat Springs.
-If you want more information about each area, suggestions for activities and restaurants, and some itinerary suggestions, click on this link to the Colorado Field Guide.
-And, if you are looking for great spots to set up your telescope or just stargaze through your camera lens, take a look at recommendations for some great dark skies areas HERE.
+If you want more information about each area, suggestions for activities and restaurants, and some itinerary suggestions, click on this link to the Colorado tourist guide HERE.

 There is FREE “dispersed camping” throughout the mountains on U.S. Forest Service (USFS) and US.
 Bureau of Land Management (BLM) land unless it is specifically posted.
 Although Free, there are still Federal regulations governing campsite distance from streams and roads, location of fire rings, waste disposal, cutting of trees, etc. For more information on USFS dispersed camping, go HERE.
 And ALWAYS check local (USFS, BLM, county, etc.) restrictions on campfires before deciding to grill that trout or make s'mores.